pulumi/docs/content/product/pulumi-cloud.md

                 *“We had an outage Thursday evening around 11pm.
 Do you understand why?”*

                 *“I can’t access my EC2 instance i-3f8e over the Internet, why?”*
+        - header: Platform Features
+          image: /images/product/pulumi-cloud-access.png
+          details:
+            - title: Set up identity and access controls
+              description: |
+                Integrate SSO and your [identity provider](/docs/pulumi-cloud/access-management/scim/) with Pulumi, set [user permissions](/docs/pulumi-cloud/access-management/teams/) for each stack, and track user activity with [audit logs](/docs/pulumi-cloud/audit-logs/).

+              more_info: |
+                Single sign-on with any [SAML 2.0](/docs/pulumi-cloud/access-management/saml/) identity provider like Azure Active Directory, Google Workspace , Okta, and OneLogin.

+                Manage Pulumi access from your central identity provider via [SCIM 2.0 integration](/docs/pulumi-cloud/access-management/scim/).

+                Set [role-based access controls](/docs/pulumi-cloud/access-management/teams/) that limit who can access infrastructure.

+                Track the activity of users within your organization with [audit logs](/docs/pulumi-cloud/audit-logs/).
+            - title: Collaborate better within teams
+              description: |
+                Add teammates to Pulumi so you can work on projects together, ship code collaboratively, and coordinate changes to infrastructure.

+              more_info: |
+                Invite new team members and share projects to collaborate on infrastructure.

+                View [timelines](/docs/pulumi-cloud/projects-and-stacks/#stack-activity) that show diffs of changed resources and who made the changes.

+                [Tag stacks](/docs/concepts/stack/#stack-tags) for easier filtering and searching.

+            - title: Software delivery integrations
+              description: |
+                Integrate Pulumi with your software delivery pipeline so that you can version, build, test, and deploy infrastructure code like software.

+              more_info: |
+                Work with existing tools like IDEs, test frameworks, and package managers.

+                Integrate your [source control system](/docs/pulumi-cloud/deployments/ci-cd-integration-assistant/) so teams can trace changes back to commits and pull requests.

+                Continuously deliver infrastructure through existing pipelines with [CI/CD integrations](/docs/using-pulumi/continuous-delivery/).

+                Use event-based [webhooks](/docs/pulumi-cloud/webhooks/) to notify external services like Slack or continuous integration tools.

+                Use [the Service API](/blog/pulumi-rest-api/) to manage stacks, updates, teams, and more.